effektif/user-docs/docs/examples/fulfil-purchase-order.rst

 Context
 ^^^^^^^

-The core activities of many companies are selling things to their customers and giving them what they are paying for.
+The core activities of many companies include selling things to their customers and giving them what they pay for.
 Different companies’ high-level processes have much in common, which forms a basis for a purchase order process.
 Meanwhile, variations between these companies, and their customers and products, result in different implementations.